gudgud96/gudgud96.github.io/hexo/source/_posts/generative-ai-direction.md

 ---
-title: On The Boom of Generative AI
+title: On The Generative AI Boom
 date: 2023-04-24 16:52:50
 tags:
     - General Thoughts